The TrailGenic™ Hiking Doctrine

 Headline Metrics — Personal World Model

-The current state of the longitudinal hiking dataset, interpreted.
+The current state of the longitudinal hiking dataset, interpreted across 26 sessions.
 Full session-level data via the MCP endpoint.

 Summit Ceiling